 In view of the FSS, 2006 provision the FSSAI has decided

 - To make it mandatory for all food businesses that have a Central or State licenses to have at least one trained and certified Food Safety Supervisor on their premises for every 25 food handlers or part thereof.

 To implement this policy the FSSAI has designed a large scale Food Safety Training & Certification Program (FoSTaC) for food businesses which will be applicable for businesses across the value chain.
-The curriculum and content has been created centrally while the training will be delivered through training partners that include FBOs, Academic and Vocational Institutes, Training Partners approved by the Skill Development Councils and Missions, Industry, Scientific and Technology Associations as well as Civil Society Organisations.
-FoSTaC is to be steered and managed by each State/UT who would create an action plan and mobilise food businesses and other training partners to undertake the training.
-FSSAI has also set up a website for managing the training, assessment and certification (https://fostac.fssai.gov.in)
+The curriculum and content have been created centrally while the training will be delivered through training partners that include FBOs, Academic and Vocational Institutes, Training Partners approved by the Skill Development Councils and Missions, Industry, Scientific, and Technology Associations as well as Civil Society Organisations.
+FoSTaC is to be steered and managed by each State/UT who would create an action plan and mobilize food businesses and other training partners to undertake the training.
+FSSAI has also set up a website for managing the training, assessment, and certification (https://fostac.fssai.gov.in)